fefas/blog.fefas.net/_posts/2017-06-20-what-should-a-developer-really-catch?.md

 - Eric Evans;
 - Rebecca Wirfs-Brock.

-> Thanks [Eriksen Costa](https://blog.eriksen.com.br).
-He was my boss and sent
+> [Eriksen Costa](https://blog.eriksen.com.br) sent me both lists when he was my
-> me both lists.
+> boss.
+Thank you!

 My recommendation is to start with _The Software Craftsman_.

 I hope you can also find a reference to follow on those books.
 And remember, **simplicity is a keyword**.

-> Is there already any T-shirt with _"Don't worry and keep it simple"_?
+> Is there already any T-shirt with "Don't worry and keep it simple"?